micah-williamson/restkit/route/README.md

 <a name="thebasics"></a>
 ## The Basics

-Under the hood, Restkit is using Express for routing.
-So where an Restkit route is defined it will get bound to an Express application, letting us use features and hardwork Express has already given us
+Under the hood, Restkit is using the support module for routing.
+So where an Restkit route is defined it will get bound to an Express/Koa/Etc application, letting us use the features and hardwork these server frameworks have already given us

 To define a route you will need to use the `@Route` decorator which can be imported from `restkit/route`.
 A Route is defined by the http method, and uri.
 We will setup